A logo shows up on screen.

 How Detection Data Feeds Commercial Decisions

-When logo detection data is available in real time, three things change practically:
+When logo detection data is available, three things change practically:

 Renewal negotiations become evidence-based